 NEC Monitor User Guide

-LightSpace CMS can be integrated with NEC's MultiSync displays for accurate display profiling and LUT generation.
+LightSpace CMS can be integrated with NEC's MultiSync displays that use the SpectraView engine for accurate display profiling and LUT generation.

 The following instructions are for calibration of the NEC MultiSync displays with LightSpace CMS.